Scalable and Generalizable Correspondence Pruning via Geometry-Consistent Pre-training: Experiments

+\mparagraph{Masking} As shown in Rows (a) and (b) of Table~\ref{tab:pretrain}, we first explore the suitable masking ratio for the masked inlier reconstruction pretext task.
+Rows (a), CorrMAE, and (b) correspond to random masking ratios of $40$\%, $60$\%, and $80$\%, respectively.
+After fine-tuning on the pose estimation, the $60$\% masking ratio yields the best performance, suggesting a good balance between task difficulty and information retention.
+We further investigate the effect of masking type.
+As shown in Row (c), replacing random masking with block masking (under the same $60$\% ratio) results in higher pre-training loss and lower fine-tuning accuracy.
+This indicates that random masking better encourages the model to learn generalized geometric representations.
+Therefore, CorrMAE adopts random masking with a $60$\% ratio as the default setting for supporting downstream correspondence pruning.

-\textbf{Is the alignment loss useful?} As shown in Table~\ref{ablation2}, after introducing the alignment loss (the last row), our method achieves an improvement of 1.93\% in AUC@5\textdegree~for camera pose estimation.
-That is, in our correspondence reconstruction task, the proposed alignment supervision between the reconstructed keypoints of the source and target branches proves to be effective for inlier representation learning.
+\mparagraph{Distribution Loss} As shown in Row (d) of Table~\ref{tab:pretrain}, we remove the proposed distribution loss to verify its effectiveness.
+Our method achieves a further improvement on the pose estimation.
+That is, we use the proposed keypoint distribution loss between the reconstructed keypoints of both the source and target branches, proving effective for inlier representation learning.

+\mparagraph{Positional Prompts} We further analyze two key design choices in CorrMAE, namely the ordering of positional prompts and the use of random mask embeddings.
+We first randomly shuffle the positional prompts before feeding them into the two branches.
+This breaks the correspondence-consistent ordering and introduces misleading positional cues, which makes masked correspondence reconstruction unreliable.
+As a result, the model fails to learn stable, inlier-consistent representations and exhibits clearly degraded performance, see Row (e) of Table~\ref{tab:pretrain}.
+We then remove the mask embeddings and directly input the positional prompts without any masking noise.
+Unlike shuffling, this variant remains trainable and achieves performance close to the default setting (Row (f)).
+Nevertheless, the full model with mask embeddings consistently performs better, indicating that the mask/noise mechanism provides a non-trivial benefit by discouraging shortcut learning and encouraging context-based reconstruction.

+\mparagraph{Outlier Sensitivity} We study how the outlier level in pre-training correspondences affects downstream performance.
+We generate pre-training inputs using different matchers with varying outlier ratios, ranging from high-outlier SIFT+NN~\cite{Lowe2004} ($89.23\%$) to learning-based matchers such as SuperGlue~\cite{Sarlin2020} ($25.33\%$), LoFTR~\cite{sun2021loftr} ($15.18\%$), and DKM+RANSAC~\cite{edstedt2023dkm,Fischler1981} ($6.10$\%).
+As shown in Rows (g)-(j) of Table~\ref{tab:pretrain}, high outlier ratios lead to poorer pre-training and weaker downstream results.
+In contrast, as the correspondence quality improves, the downstream pose estimation consistently improves.
+Interestingly, pre-training with DKM+RANSAC slightly outperforms using GT inliers ($39.75$ \vs $39.54$ at AUC@5\textdegree), suggesting that a small amount of residual outliers can act as beneficial noise and improve robustness.